rwth-irt/IMU-Simulator/README.md

 ## ROS 2 Nodes

-The IMU simulator node implements two publishers and subscribes to one topic.
+The IMU simulator node implements five publishers and subscribes to one topic.
 ROS 2 services or actions are not provided.

 ### Publisher Node